aring87/Sentinel-Detection-As-Code/README.md

 ## Contribution Model

-All content should be version controlled, reviewed, and validated before promotion.
+All content should be version controlled, reviewed, validated, and governed before promotion.

 Recommended flow:

 1. Submit a request or change
-2. Review metadata, mapping, and quality
+2. Review metadata, mapping, and content quality
 3. Validate logic and operational usefulness
 4. Document tuning or triage considerations
 5. Merge through pull request review